jowr/librefprop.so/readme.md

 You can remove the files again by calling "make uninstall" (as root user).

 ## Testing the Installation
 Please be aware that you need a copy of the Poco framework to compile the C++ test files yourself.
 You can find it at: http://pocoproject.org/ or check the software package manager of your distribution for it.
-To run the test written in C++ you have to adjust the path "REFPROP_PATH_CHAR" in "ex_mix.cpp" to point to the directory where you keep the Refprop fluid files.
 Afterwards you can call "make cpptest" and run the executable with "./bin/ex_mix_cpp </path/to/fluid/files>"

 ## General Remarks
 Please note that you need a working and licensed copy of Refprop in order to use the software provided here.
 This is not a replacement for Refprop.
 You can purchase Refprop at http://www.nist.gov/srd/nist23.cfm